Souvenir de Porto Rico: Musical analysis

-The piece in E-flat minor, set in two-four time with an initial tempo of Moderato ma con moto, consists of a repetition of two specific themes.
+The piece in E♭ minor, set in two-four time with an initial tempo of Moderato ma con moto, consists of a repetition of two specific themes.
 The "A" theme, borrowed from a Puerto Rican folk song, is introduced piano or softly.
 The "B" theme, marked maliconico (melancholy) in the score, provides contrast by switching to a higher register and a major mode.
 Both themes are accompanied by a traditional march rhythm, the pattern being long, long, short, short, long.
 Gottschalk then subjects the two themes to seven variations.
 Each variation is louder and more rhythmically complex than the previous until the fifth variation.
 At this point, the piece reaches its climax, and the following variations return to a softer and less dense version of the two themes.

 In his variations of the "A" theme, Gottschalk makes use of four Afro-Caribbean rhythms he learned during his time in the West Indies.
 These rhythms consist of a tresillo, a pattern of three unequal notes, two cinquillos, patterns of five unequal notes, and the habanera, a rhythmic dance he had heard in Havana.
 Additionally, he varies both themes with examples of typical European virtuoso style.
 He couples the syncopation of Latin rhythms with the virtuosic lines of his European background.